The Noble Eightfold Path - Outline

 The five aggregates are all things we imagine to be ourselves, By clinging to them we generate a comforting sense of self that blinds us to our true nature.
 The way to use the five aggregates in your practice is to notice that every experience you have, every thought, feeling, or sensation, can be categorized as one or more of the aggregates.
 The aggregates are like the machinery of the mind and body, they operate on their own and are not “you” in any fundamental sense.
 You can read more about the five aggregates in the book What the Buddha Taught about halfway thorough the chapter on the First Noble Truth.

-• Form (Rupa) - This refers to the physical body, our physical sense organs, and physical objects in general.
+Form (Rupa) - This refers to the physical body, our physical sense organs, and physical objects in general.

-• Feeling (Vedana) - an instant reaction, either positive, negative, or neutral, to any sense-experience or thought.
+Feeling (Vedana) - an instant reaction, either positive, negative, or neutral, to any sense-experience or thought.
 It is the “taste” of an experience, a “gut feeling” about something.
 Vedana arises before we have time to think.

-• Perception (Samjna or Sanna) - assigning a name or concept to sense-experience.
+Perception (Samjna or Sanna) - assigning a name or concept to sense-experience.
 This is where we assign a label to everything we experience and categorize it so that we can think about it.
 This labeling and categorizing can at times completely obscure the original experience, causing projections and shadows.

-• Volition / Mental Formations (Samskara or Sankhara) - our intentional or habitual thoughts and our reactions to sense-experience.
-Sankharas contains our beliefs, values, ideas, habits, assumptions, and judgments.
+Volition / Mental Formations (Samskara or Sankhara) - our intentional or habitual thoughts and our reactions to sense-experience.
+Sankharas contain our beliefs, values, ideas, habits, assumptions, and judgments.
 They are a result of our past experience and cause us to respond to the world in ways that create our future experience.
 Our intentional actions, and thus our karma, are caused by the Sankharas.

-• Sense-consciousness (Vijanana or Vinnana) - the part of the mind that sees us as an object in a world of objects.
+Sense-consciousness (Vijanana or Vinnana) - the part of the mind that sees us as an object in a world of objects.
 It combines our sense-experience and the other aggregates into a compelling story that we believe is true.
 Sense-consciousness is what creates the movie of our lives that constantly plays in our heads, the story we repeat to ourselves about what our life means.

-Three Types of Dukkha (The explanation of the first two are adapted from What the Buddha Taught)
+Three Types of Dukkha (The explanation of the first two are adapted from What the Buddha Taught) —

 The conception of dukkha may be viewed from three aspects: (1) dukkha as ordinary suffering (dukkha-dukkha), (2) dukkha as produced by change (vipariṇāma-dukkha) and (3) dukkha as conditioned states (saṃkhāra-dukkha).